 - (a) The day shift hours of work for full-time secondary school caretakers shall be an eight (8) hour shift scheduled between 7:00 am and 3:00 pm with a thirty (30) minute paid lunch period and two (2) paid fifteen minute rest periods.
-The afternoon shift hours of work for full-time secondary school caretakers shall be an eight (8) hour shift scheduled between 3:15 pm and 11:15 pm with a thirty (30) minute paid lunch period and two (2) paid fifteen minute rest periods. - (b) (i) The night shift hours at St. Mary's College shall be an eight (8) hour shift between 11:30 pm to 7:30 am with a thirty (30) minute lunch break and two (2) paid fifteen minute rest periods.
+The afternoon shift hours of work for full-time secondary school caretakers shall be an eight (8) hour shift scheduled between 3:15 pm and 11:15 pm with a thirty (30) minute paid lunch period and two (2) paid fifteen minute rest periods. - (b) (i) The night shift hours at St. Mary's College shall be an eight (8) hour shift between 11:30 pm to 7:30 am with a thirty (30) minute paid lunch break and two (2) paid fifteen minute rest periods.
 The night shift will normally be scheduled between 11:30 pm Sunday and 7:30 am Friday while night school is in session.
 The Board will not require more than two (2) night shift positions at St. Mary's College.
-The Board will maintain its current practice of paying overtime for functions at St. Mary's College, ie. dances.

-No modified work programs will be scheduled on the night shifts.

-(ii) When night school is not in session, the hours of work will normally be between 3:15 pm to 11:15 pm, Monday to Friday.
-The Board reserves the right to schedule some night shifts, if deemed necessary.

-Further to the above, those caretakers scheduled for the night shift at St. Mary's College will have the option of electing to continue on the night shift or electing to revert to the 3:15 pm to 11:15 pm shift.
-However, should one caretaker elect to revert to the 3:15 pm to 11:15 pm shift, then both caretakers in that school would revert to the 3:15 pm to 11:15 pm shift.
+The Board will maintain its current practice of paying overtime for functions at St. Mary's College, ie. dances. - No modified work programs will be scheduled on the night shifts. - (ii) When night school is not in session, the hours of work will normally be between 3:15 pm to 11:15 pm, Monday to Friday.
+The Board reserves the right to schedule some night shifts, if deemed necessary. - Further to the above, those caretakers scheduled for the night shift at St. Mary's College will have the option of electing to continue on the night shift or electing to revert to the 3:15 pm to 11:15 pm shift.
+However, should one caretaker elect to revert to the 3:15 pm to 11:15 pm shift, then both caretakers in that school would revert to the 3:15 pm to 11:15 pm shift. - (iii) The Board may add a 12:00 pm to 8:00 pm shift as deemed necessary, with a thirty (30) minute paid lunch period and have two (2) paid fifteen minute rest periods.

-(c) During the summer, Christmas and spring vacations, when schools are not in session, the hours of work for all secondary school caretakers will be scheduled between 7:00 am and 3:00 pm with a thirty (30) minute lunch period and two (2) paid fifteen minute rest periods.
+(c) During the Christmas and spring vacations, when schools are not in session, the hours of work for all secondary school caretakers will be scheduled between 7:00 am and 3:00 pm with a thirty (30) minute paid lunch period and two (2) paid fifteen minute rest periods.

 At other times during the school year when schools are not in session, the hours of work for all secondary school caretakers will be scheduled between 7:00 am and 3:00 pm with a thirty (30) minute paid lunch period and two (2) paid fifteen minute rest periods.
 The Board reserves the right to schedule caretakers for afternoon shifts, if deemed necessary.